Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Introduction

-Following~\citet{hermann2008taxonomy} and~\citet{vogt2008sonification}, the ``sonification is the data-dependent generation of sound, if the transformation is systematic, objective and reproducible, so that it can be used as scientific method.''
+Following~\citet{hermann2008taxonomy} and~\citet{vogt2008sonification}, this paper adopts the definition of sonification as the data-dependent generation of sound, provided that the transformation is systematic, objective, and reproducible, so that it can be used as a scientific method.
+This definition is chosen because it emphasizes the methodological rigor required for sonification to be considered a reliable tool for scientific analysis, distinguishing it from more artistic or exploratory uses of sound.

 Numerous instances demonstrate the effectiveness of data sonification as a valuable science communication tool.
-Notable examples include its application in depicting salmon migration patterns~\citep{hegg2018sound} and visualising fluctuations in brainwave activity~\citep{parvizi2018detecting}.
-The Geiger counter represents yet another compelling case in point.
+For the purposes of this paper, science communication refers to the process of conveying scientific information and insights to diverse audiences—researchers, students, and the general public—in a manner that is both understandable and engaging.
+Notable examples include its application in depicting salmon migration patterns ~\citep{hegg2018sound} and visualising fluctuations in brainwave activity~\citep{parvizi2018detecting}.Another compelling case is the Geiger counter, a device used to detect and measure ionizing radiation.
+In traditional use, the counter produces audible clicks corresponding to radiation events, effectively sonifying the underlying radioactive activity.
+This auditory representation allows listeners to perceive variations in radiation intensity over time, providing both an immediate, intuitive understanding of the data and a practical tool for real-time monitoring.

-In the realm of astronomy, early instances of data sonification trace to~\citet{Jansky1933}, when detected radio waves emanating from the centre of the Milky Way were analysed by telephone communication noise.
-Three decades later, \citet{penzias65} identified the interference in their observations as originating from cosmic microwave background radiation, marking a significant discovery in the field \citep{kellermann2020open}.
+In the realm of astronomy, early connections between sound and scientific data can be traced to~\citet{Jansky1933}, who first detected radio waves emanating from the centre of the Milky Way and identified them through the auditory noise in telephone communications.
+While \citet{penzias65} three decades later detected the cosmic microwave background radiation using radio instrumentation, their work exemplifies how radio data—initially experienced as noise—would later inspire the development of auditory and sonification approaches in astronomy \citep{kellermann2020open}.

 Another example is that of~\citet{morgan} who took the data of the X-ray emission of the black hole GRS 1915+105 and translated it into audio signals, allowing us to ``hear'' the accretion disk from it~\cite{masetti2013}.
-Also~\cite{chandra2003} has sonified data and released ``Hears'' of a black hole for the first time.
+Also~\cite{chandra2003} has sonified data and released ``Chandra `Hears' of a black hole for the first time''.